DavidDerhy/api-docs/source/includes/_additional_functions.md

 }
 ```

-> When the request was successfull you will get the information about your overdraft in the response
+> When the request was successful, we will provide information concerning the overdraft in the response

 ```
 {